technomancy/bussard/spoilers/characters.md

 little of this happens in practice.
 The league is headquartered on Bohk Prime.

-(TODO: Find a way to fit in significance of Darush, New Phobos, Kowlu)
+TODO: Find a way to fit in significance of New Phobos, Kowlu, Delta Pavonis
+OR: Yueh maybe doesn't need so many worlds

 # Companies